locustio/locust/docs/running-locust-distributed.rst

     from locust import events
     from locust.runners import MasterRunner, WorkerRunner

-    # Fired when the worker recieves a message of type 'test_users'
+    # Fired when the worker receives a message of type 'test_users'
     def setup_test_users(environment, msg, **kwargs):
         for user in msg.data:
-            print(f"User {user['name']} recieved")
+            print(f"User {user['name']} received")
         environment.runner.send_message('acknowledge_users', f"Thanks for the {len(msg.data)} users!")

-    # Fired when the master recieves a message of type 'acknowledge_users'
+    # Fired when the master receives a message of type 'acknowledge_users'
     def on_acknowledge(msg, **kwargs):
         print(msg.data)